 She offered to send all her other certificates — why, I don’t know.

 Really, who cares how many meaningless certificates a Reiki practitioner has?

-Except you won’t feel so good when someone knowledgeable questions their validity.
+Except you won’t feel so good when someone knowledgeable questions the validity of being certified Reiki.
 Reiki certificates are not backed up by any agreed-upon standards.
 Certificates don’t tell us what a person has learned, how many hours her training took, or if he practices daily self-treatment.
 People can print their own certificates.
 Or have their computer-savvy children do it.